aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/07-publication/02-metadata.md

 The release metadata is a `.json` file stored on IPFS with its IPFS CID published for each release in the [PluginRepo](../../../01-how-it-works/02-framework/02-plugin-management/01-plugin-repo/index.md) (see also the section about [versioning](../07-publication/01-versioning.md/#)).

 The intention is to provide an appealing overview of each releases functionality.
-It can be updated with each call to [`createVersion()`](../../../03-reference-guide/framework/plugin/repo/IPluginRepo.md/#external-function-createversion) in `IPluginRepo` by the repo maintainer
+It can be updated with each call to [`createVersion()`](../../../03-reference-guide/framework/plugin/repo/IPluginRepo.md/#external-function-createversion) in `IPluginRepo` by the repo maintainer.
-It can be replaced at any time with [`updateReleaseMetadata()`](../../../03-reference-guide/framework/plugin/repo/IPluginRepo.md/#external-function-updatereleasemetadata) in `IPluginRepo` by the repo maintainer
+It can be replaced at any time with [`updateReleaseMetadata()`](../../../03-reference-guide/framework/plugin/repo/IPluginRepo.md/#external-function-updatereleasemetadata) in `IPluginRepo` by the repo maintainer.

 The `release-metadata.json` file consists of the following entries: